 Then in 1991, OuYang relocated to New York City to be a staff attorney with the Asian American Legal Defense and Education Fund.
 For eight years, OuYang worked on voting rights challenges and represented victims of race discrimination, hate crimes, and police brutality.
 In 2000, President Clinton appointed OuYang to serve as special assistant to Commissioner Yvonne Lee at the U.S. Commission on Civil Rights.
 She conducted research, writing, and analysis on national civil rights issues including voting rights for hearings convened in Florida to investigate voting irregularities in the historic 2000 presidential election debacle.

-For 19 years and continuing, OuYang has taught at Columbia University and New York University.
-Her courses include a pre-law comparative course involving historical and current constitutional challenges facing African, Latino, and Asian American communities; course examining the impact of post-911 government policies on immigrants; and courses on managing diversity/inclusion and gender issues in the workforce.
+For 20 years and continuing, OuYang has taught at Columbia University and New York University.
+Her courses include a pre-law comparative course involving historical and current constitutional challenges facing African, Latino, and Asian American communities; a course examining the impact of post-911 government policies on immigrants; and courses on managing diversity/inclusion and gender issues in the workforce.